apache/whimsy/MACOS.md

 alias for your machine, and Optional: forward whimsy.local traffic to port 8080 steps.

 Running Whimsy tools locally depends on httpd.
-Apple provides a copy of httpd that that you can configure and start.
+Apple provides a copy of httpd that you can configure and start.

 Install: